📌 How does Pinterest work and why you need it for your B&BFeb 14, 2022

 Like all other social media, video is big on Pinterest and is going to keep increasing in popularity.
 So if you're planning to use Pinterest to market your business, you should include video in the mix.

-This one has had over 1.3 million impressions 👉 Hopton Castle stream video
+This one has now had over 1 million views 👉 Hopton Castle stream vide

 Stay connected with news and updates!